k-gukov/Software_Engineering_1/README.md

-Program for Smolensk State University on C#
+Programs for Smolensk State University on C#